Your e-book has been sent to your email. If you have not received an email please check your spam or enter your correct Email Id.

 2. The salary structure: Leave encashment amount is calculated based on the employee’s basic salary and other applicable allowances as per company policies.

-It’s important for employees to be aware of their organization’s policies surrounding leave encashment and understand any tax implications before opting for it.
+It’s important for employees to be aware of their organisation’s policies surrounding leave encashment and understand any tax implications before opting for it.
 Similarly, employers should have clear guidelines in place regarding eligibility criteria, calculation methods and other aspects related to leave encashment.

 Leave Carry Forward